 It’s time we balance the emphasis on a successful start to the journey with the critical importance of the entirety of the journey.
 Let’s make sure that our understanding and implementation of the Science of Reading is both broad and comprehensive enough to include the entire research base on what we’ve learned about reading—at all grade levels.

 Looking for popular print and digital books for students in grades 4–12?
-Explore the new 2021 edition of What Kids Are Reading, the world’s largest annual study of student reading habits.
+Explore the latest edition of What Kids Are Reading, the world’s largest annual study of student reading habits.
 And if you’d like to learn more about using Accelerated Reader or myON in middle and high school, please contact us.
 We’re here to help.